 Use the tabs below to access our other resources, which are designed to be used alongside the BQ lessons.
 They’ll help students to articulate their ideas, find real-world situations and issues, take ownership of the key concepts, and draw on the ideas of brilliant and influential thinkers to understand TOK, and create fantastic exhibitions and essays.

-The TOK newsletter enables you and your students to explore the very latest events and issues going on around the world, and connect them to the TOK course.
+The TOK mini-lessons enable you and your students to explore the very latest events and issues going on around the world, and connect them to the TOK course.

-Teachers can use the newsletter real-life situations to create an alternative pathway of TOK lessons, use the stories to augment the lessons found within this and other BQ units, or share the newsletter with non-TOK teachers to integrate the course with the rest of the DP.
+Teachers can use the mini-lessons to create an alternative pathway of TOK lessons, use them to augment the lessons found within this BQ unit, or share them with non-TOK teachers to integrate the course with the rest of the DP.
 Find the mini-lessons here.

 The 12 concepts are: certainty, culture, evidence, explanation, interpretation, justification, objectivity, perspective, power, responsibility, truth, and values.
 Using them to articulate your understanding of the course will help you to create a great TOK exhibition and essay.

-The Exploration Points enable students to develop a deeper understanding of the themes and areas of knowledge via articles, videos, talks, and notes on how TOK concepts manifest in the real world.
+The Exploring TOK padlets enable students to develop a deeper understanding of the themes and areas of knowledge via articles, videos, talks, and notes on how TOK concepts manifest in the real world.

 Knowledge heroes allows you to draw on the ideas of over 100 of the most influential thinkers from the past and present, many of whom discuss ideas related to this BQ.